 Comment: Proposals concerning a family containing genera whose member viruses infect diverse types of host (e.g. plants and vertebrates, fungi and plants, and so on) must be considered by the Subcommittees responsible for viruses of each host type (i.e. Plant viruses, Vertebrate viruses, and so on).
 For example, taxonomic proposals concerned with the family Partitiviridae would be considered by the Fungal Virus Subcommittee and one of its Study Groups but because some genera in the family contain viruses of plants, proposals affecting the family would also be considered by the Plant Virus Subcommittee.

 III - Rules about Species

-Definition of a virus species
+Definition of an MGE species

-3.19
+3.20

 Species shall be created in accordance with the following definition: